paul911/rest_api_assignment/README.md

   - Buyer info can be changed by a put request: available options include: `name, identification, email, phone, address`;

-  - new Transactions can be created bu a post request; body sent must contain the following mandatory fields:
+  - new Transactions can be created by a post request; body sent must contain the following mandatory fields:
     - `name` : name of Buyer to which the transaction while be associated;
     - following restrictions apply, transactions cannot be created if:
       - the Buyer with the name provided in the transaction post request, must exist in the database;